-EA Labels President Frank Giveau then took the stage and told us how neat-o game engines are and how they allow developers to do totally neat-o stuff and that's why they you'll be so glad for the Frostbite 3 and EA Sports Ignite engines because they will enable you to play games that wouldn't be as neat-o without them.
+EA Labels President Frank Giveau then took the stage and told us how neat-o game engines are and how they allow developers to do totally neat-o stuff and that's why you'll be so glad for the Frostbite 3 and EA Sports Ignite engines because they will enable you to play games that wouldn't be as neat-o without them.

 Star Wars: Battlefront is coming and uses Frostbite 3.
 It will probably have a map based on the battle of Hoth.
 Sorry if you wanted more details on that but the CG trailer was only about 15 seconds long.

 Need for Speed: Rivals was shown off, touting "Alldrive" mode which creates an AI driver based on your performance that plays the game when you're not.
-So, if the AI drivers you face online are not controlled by live players, they're AI is based on those players' actual skills.
+So, if the drivers you face online are not controlled by live players, their AI is based on those players' actual skills.
 The more ass your AI character kicks on its own, the more perks, stats and awards you earn.

 Then Aaron Paul (Breaking Bad) came on stage to talk about the new Need for Speed movie from Dreamworks that will be out in Spring 2014.
-According to the short behind-the-scenes clip, the movie features cars, drivers and drivers driving cars.
+According to the short behind-the-scenes clip, the movie features drivers, cars, and drivers driving cars.

 Dragon Age: Inquisition will be out in Fall 2014.
 Bioware showed off a trailer with no gameplay.
 Oh well, it's a year and a half away yet.

 So far, so good.
 The show had a snappy pace, presenters were quick to intro their games and there wasn't a lot of fluff.
 And then EA Sports happened...